tabishfayyaz/notes-and-books/testing-notes.md

 - We use the `@RunWith(MockitoJUnitRunner.class)` annotation to run the test with Mockito.

-- In the `setup()` method, we initialize Dagger components and modules for testing using the `DaggerUserServiceTestComponent` and inject dependencies into the test class.
+- In the `setup()` method, we initialize Dagger components and modules for testing with real dependencies and inject dependencies into the test class.

-- In the `testGetUsernameById()` method, we test the `UserService` by invoking its `getUsernameById()` method and asserting that the result matches the expected value.
+- In `testGetUsernameByIdWithRealDependency()`, we test the `UserService` with real dependencies.
+We expect the result to be "realUser."

+- In `testGetUsernameByIdWithMockDependency()`, we create a mock `UserRepository` and inject it into the `UserService` using Dagger.
+We then test the `UserService` with the mock dependency.
+We expect the result to be "mockUser."

 - The `UserServiceTestComponent` interface defines the Dagger component for testing and includes the `UserModule` to provide dependencies.
+For the second test, we override the `provideUserRepository()` method in the module to provide the mock dependency.

-By using Dagger for dependency injection in testing, we can provide real or mock dependencies as needed, allowing us to test the `UserService` in isolation and control its behavior during testing.
+By using Dagger for dependency injection in testing, we can easily switch between real and mock dependencies, allowing us to test the `UserService` with different scenarios and ensure its behavior is correct.
 ## References
 - https://androidessence.com/test-driven-development
 - Sample test example: https://gist.github.com/AdamMc331/c815f3ae7579409b01b0fbfd5c9984aa